Penguin species from Antarctica to the Falklands

 1. Emperor penguin (Antarctica only)

-It helps that they're the largest: Emperor penguins can grow up to 122 cm tall (48 inches) and weigh 22 to 45 kg (49 to 99 pounds).
+It helps that they're also the largest: Emperor penguins grow up to 122 cm tall (48 inches) and weigh 22 to 45 kg (49 to 99 pounds).
 They live on crustaceans, squid, and fish, and are usually found in the Ross Sea and Weddell regions, especially Snow Hill Island.
-Emperor penguins are the only bird species in the entire Antarctic that breeds during the winter.
-Baby emperor penguin chicks are born between the end of July and the middle of August, but they're unable to explore the sea alone until January.
+Forming large colonies on the sea ice, emperor penguins rarely head north to sub-Antarctic waters.